 Exercise 1 focused on the determination of cannabinoids in hemp oils.
 Participants could elect to measure up to 17 selected cannabinoids as well as total THC and total CBD.
 Each participant received two different hemp oil samples and asked to report triplicate results using measurement procedures and calculations normally performed in their laboratories.
 The report for this exercise is currently being prepared and will be made publicly available after completion.

 Exercise 2 is focusing on the determination of cannabinoids (including total CBD and total THC), as well as moisture and toxic elements (As, Cd, Pb, and Hg as well as Be, Co, Cr, Mn, Mo, Ni, Se, U, and V) in Cannabis plant materials.
 Participants may elect to sign up for some or all studies, as applicable to the work done in their laboratories (e.g., cannabinoids and moisture, but not toxic elements).
 Laboratories may also elect to report only selected analytes (e.g., only reporting total THC, but not all cannabinoids).
-The call for participation is now open below and will close on February 5, 2021, and samples will be distributed in April 2021.
+The call for participation is now closed and samples will be distributed in April 2021.

 Primary Study Samples1